jehamming/STORiM/README.md

 # The Server Architecture is designed to be scalable:
 There are multiple servers :
 - UserDataServer - This stores all the userdata : Users/Verbs/Tiles/Things
-- LoginServer - Clients connect to this Server.
-The Server knows which microservers are running where
 - MicroServer - This Server servers a number of Rooms connected to eachother using Exits.
 Exits can also lead to a Room on another server.
 Multiple MicroServers together can server a whole world of interconnected Rooms in a scalable fashion.

 See also https://github.com/jehamming/STORiM/blob/develop/STORIM-Architecture.jpg